questdb/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

 indirectly.
 As example, the `vanna` is a second-order greek which measures how much the delta (first order greek) of an option changes when volatility changes.

-## Slower traffic has cost a great amount to taxi drivers
+## Traffic increrase has cost a great amount to taxi drivers

 Let’s first look at the average speed over time.